 Occasionally such situations arise from mistaken identity: A legitimate debt collection agency slips up, confusing a consumer with a debtor who has a similar name (an error known as “debt tagging”).
 Often, though, it’s a scammer, combining bits of personal information harvested from sources such as old loan applications and hacked accounts to fabricate bogus debts that consumers might be tricked into thinking are real.
 Some large-scale operators package these phony liabilities into portfolios and sell them to debt brokers for collection.

 In recent years, federal authorities have cracked down on phantom-debt predators, permanently banning close to 180 individuals and collection agencies and hitting some with multimillion-dollar fines.
-But the problem remains widespread: Phantom debt accounts for 39 percent of complaints about collectors fielded by the U.S. Consumer Financial Protection Bureau (CFPB), making it by far the most rampant form of debt collection abuse.
+But the problem remains widespread: Attempts to collect a debt that wasn't owed accounted for nearly half of complaints about abuse by collectors fielded by the U.S. Consumer Financial Protection Bureau (CFPB) in 2019.

 - A supposed debt collector threatens to have you arrested, something the CFPB says legitimate collectors should not do.

 - The caller wants you to pay via wire transfer or prepaid debit card.
 These are methods favored by scammers because they’re difficult to trace.